-Sarah Hensley is a Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by a National Institutes of Health grant under Dr. Debski.
-Sarah graduated from the University of Colorado Denver with a Master’s of
+Luke Mattar is a second year Bioengineering PhD student in the Orthopaedic Robotics Laboratory and is supported by a National Institutes of Health grant.
+Luke graduated from the University of Connecticut with a Bachelor's of Science in

 Orthopaedic Surgery Resident, Clinician Scientist Research Track

 Nya Wagala is a second year Orthopaedic Surgery resident at the University of Pittsburgh Medical Center training to become an Orthopaedic Surgeon.
 She graduated with a Bachelor’s of Liberal Arts and Minor in Chemistry and earned her medical